-Responsibilities of the Governing Body The Governing Body is responsible for:

-□ the school's compliance with Equality and Diversity legislation

-□ the school's implementation of an admissions policy which is fair and equitable in its treatment of all groups to ensure children are admitted without regard to ability, disability, gender or ethnic group;

-□ being involved, as appropriate, in dealing with serious breaches of the policy.

-Responsibilities of the Headteacher It is the Headteachers responsibility, in conjunction with the Senior Leadership Team, to:

-□ implement the policy and its strategies and procedures;

-□ ensure that all staff receive appropriate and relevant training and Continuous Professional Development (CPD);

-□ actively challenge and take appropriate action of any discriminatory practice;

-□ deal with any reported incidents of harassment or any form of bullying in line with guidance;

-All staff It is the responsibility of all staff to:

-□ be vigilant in all areas of the school for any type of harassment and any form of bullying;

-□ deal effectively with all incidents of victimisation caused by perceived differences;

-□ promote an inclusive curriculum and whole school ethos which reflects our diverse society and challenges bias and stereotyping;

-□ promote equality and good relations and not discriminate on grounds of age, gender, race, colour, religion, disability or sexual orientation

-□ keep up to date with equality legislation, development and issues by attending relevant training and accessing information from appropriate sources.
+Responsibilities of the Governing Body The Governing Body is responsible for: □ the school's compliance with Equality and Diversity legislation □ the school's implementation of an admissions policy which is fair and equitable in its treatment of all groups to ensure children are admitted without regard to ability, disability, gender or ethnic group; $\hfill \Box$ being involved, as appropriate, in dealing with serious breaches of the policy.
+Responsibilities of the Headteacher It is the Headteachers responsibility, in conjunction with the Senior Leadership Team, to: □ implement the policy and its strategies and procedures; ensure that all staff receive appropriate and relevant training and Continuous Professional Development (CPD); □ actively challenge and take appropriate action of any discriminatory practice; □ deal with any reported incidents of harassment or any form of bullying in line with guidance; All staff It is the responsibility of all staff to: □ be vigilant in all areas of the school for any type of harassment and any form of bullying; □ deal effectively with all incidents of victimisation caused by perceived differences; □ promote an inclusive curriculum and whole school ethos which reflects our diverse society and challenges bias and stereotyping; □ promote equality and good relations and not discriminate on grounds of age, gender, race, colour, religion, disability or sexual orientation □ keep up to date with equality legislation, development and issues by attending relevant training and accessing information from appropriate sources.

+□ Data will be used to monitor the attainment and progress of children by gender, special educational need, free school meals (FSM), ethnic groups; etc.